Download the notebook here! Interactive online version: colab

 naive_estimate = treated["Y_observed"].mean() - control["Y_observed"].mean()

-print(f"Mean revenue (optimized): ${treated['Y_observed'].mean():,.2f}")
+print(f"Mean revenue (treated): ${treated['Y_observed'].mean():,.2f}")

-print(f"Mean revenue (not optimized): ${control['Y_observed'].mean():,.2f}")
+print(f"Mean revenue (control): ${control['Y_observed'].mean():,.2f}")

 print(f"Naive estimate: ${naive_estimate:,.2f}")